-If you’re looking for something green and maybe leafy, Yasaiya is a good place to go.
-Literally means “a restaurant that specializes in vegetables,” Yasaiya offers a fresh set of menu that consists of quality vegetables, beef and pork cuts and chicken.
-They don’t scrimp on flavors and make sure that you’re getting only the best ingredients and dishes out there.
+If you’re looking for something green and leafy, Yasaiya is a good place to go.
+Their name literally translates to “a restaurant that specializes in vegetables,” Yasaiya offers a fresh set menu that consists of quality vegetables, beef, pork, and chicken.
+They don’t skimp on flavors, and make sure that you’re getting only the best ingredients for your teppanyaki experience.
 One of the great things about Yasaiya is that it also offers a vegetables-only menu that vegetarians can fully enjoy.
-Being healthy doesn’t mean eating something bland because, in Yasaiya, everything is big in flavor and flair.
+Being healthy doesn’t mean that you have to eat only bland food because, at Yasaiya, everything is big in flavor and flair.